How To Grow Onions From Onions

 Onion Cutting

-Most onion varieties, including those from grocery stores, can be used for propagation.
+Most onion varieties including those from grocery stores can be used for propagation.

 Read more

-Select a firm onion without signs of rot, mold, soft spots, or blemishes.
+You need to select a firm onion without signs of rot, mold, soft spots, or blemishes.
 The onion should have a dry, papery outer skin and feel solid when gently squeezed.

 Read more

-Carefully chop off the bottom of the onion, ensuring all roots remain intact.
-Leave approximately 1.5-2 inches of the onion bulb attached.
-This section, often called the "meat" of the onion, is where roots will sprout and develop.
+Next, carefully chop off the bottom of the onion, ensuring all roots remain intact and leave approximately 1.5-2 inches of the onion bulb attached.

 Read more